devSchacht/essential-image-optimization/app/partials/book.md

 <figcaption>Baseline JPEGs load images from top to bottom.
 PJPEGs load from low-resolution (blurry) to high-resolution.
 Pat Meenan wrote an [interactive tool](http://www.patrickmeenan.com/progressive/view.php?img=https%3A%2F%2Fwww.nps.gov%2Fplanyourvisit%2Fimages%2FGrandCanyonSunset_960w.jpg) to test out and learn about Progressive JPEG scans too.</figcaption>
 </figure>

-Lossless JPEG optimization can be achieved by [removing EXIF data](http://www.verexif.com/en/) added by digital cameras or editors, optimizing an image's [Huffman tables](https://en.wikipedia.org/wiki/Huffman_coding) or rescanning the image.
-Tools like jpegtran achieve lossless compression by rearranging the compressed data without image degradation. jpegrescan, jpegoptim and mozjpeg (which we'll cover shortly) also support lossless JPEG compression.
+Lossless JPEG optimization can be achieved by [removing EXIF data](http://www.verexif.com/en/) added by digital cameras or editors, optimizing an image's [Huffman tables](https://en.wikipedia.org/wiki/Huffman_coding), or rescanning the image.
+Tools like [jpegtran](http://jpegclub.org/jpegtran/) achieve lossless compression by rearranging the compressed data without image degradation. [jpegrescan](https://github.com/kud/jpegrescan), [jpegoptim](https://github.com/tjko/jpegoptim) and [mozjpeg](https://github.com/mozilla/mozjpeg) (which we'll cover shortly) also support lossless JPEG compression.

 ### The advantages of Progressive JPEGs

-The ability for PJPEGs to offer low-resolution "previews" of an image as it loads improves perceived user performance - users can feel like the image is loading faster compared to adaptive images.
+The ability for PJPEGs to offer low-resolution "previews" of an image as it loads improves perceived performance - users can feel like the image is loading faster compared to adaptive images.

-On slower 3G connections, this allows users to see (roughly) what's in an image when only part of the file has been sent down and make a call on whether to wait for it to fully load.
+On slower 3G connections, this allows users to see (roughly) what's in an image when only part of the file has been received and make a call on whether to wait for it to fully load.
 This can be more pleasant than the top-to-bottom display of images offered by baseline JPEGs.

 <figure>
 <picture>